Noeliadoman/Doman-Bradley-Tillery/docs/software_requirements_specification.md

 # Overview

 This document is intended to convey a software requirements specification guide for the Weather Data team in CIS350-02 this semester at GVSU.
+This Software Requirements Specification (SRS) outlines the final functional and non-functional requirements for our Weather Dashboard application.
+The application uses the OpenWeatherMap API to allow users to search weather data by location, view forecasts, and interact with a weather guessing game.
+This document is intended for developers, stakeholders, and instructors to understand and validate the system's capabilities.

 # Functional Requirement